The Worst Kind of Medical Debt

 The doctors at BAMC explained to Gonzalez Jurado that he had fractured his heel bone and would need surgery.
 They inserted three pins in his heel, making a slanted “H” shape.
 Gonzalez Jurado called the doctors’ work amazing.
 After three days, he was out of the hospital and on his way to a full recovery.
 Soon, however, he would learn that treatment at a military health facility can come with a catch.

 Before the surgery, Gonzalez Jurado, who is uninsured, had asked how much the procedure would cost, and he said the doctors told him they didn’t know.
 (BAMC told us, “Before any unplanned surgery, as in the case of trauma, it is exceptionally difficult to determine what charges may be incurred, as a variety of procedures may be necessary.”)
 About a month later, he received his bills from the hospital.
 They totaled more than $28,000.
 Gonzalez Jurado was taken aback.
 He hadn’t asked to go to BAMC, and he couldn’t afford to pay the hospital a giant lump sum.
 He negotiated a deal with the hospital to pay in increments.
-But even after years of on-time payments, he only sunk deeper into a billing nightmare.
+But even after years of on-time payments, he only sank deeper into a billing nightmare.
 His account was sent to a collections agency, and he said the federal government garnished his tax refund as a penalty for supposedly underpaying his bill.

 Gonzalez Jurado had fallen into a dark, little-known crevice of the medical-debt world: The federal government, which tracks down debts for military hospitals, is one of the most unforgiving debt collectors around.
 Even as many policy makers are looking for ways to protect Americans from burdensome medical costs, the government itself can go after civilian patients in ways that are as punitive as they are unproductive.
 Military hospitals like BAMC are, in fact, required to aggressively pursue debts, even if the patients are uninsured or low-income.
 Treatment at a military hospital is the rare case in which a government service might take a needy American’s money, as opposed to providing it.